FridaElo/Book_analysis/README.md

 _The first table has information on the books and the second table was focused on the review info._

-The first query was mande to get the number of authors and book on each genre and to order the results in descending order, the results were limted to show the first 1000.
+The first query was made to get the number of authors and books in each genre and to order the results in descending order.
+The results were limited to show the first 1000.

 `SELECT distinct count(authors) AS number_of_authors, categories, count(Title) as number_of_books`